 Time: 1:00 p.m., Thursday through Sunday, April 18 through October 31

 Duration: 30 minutes

 The Oatlands we know today would not have been possible without the enslaved people who lived and worked here.
-By 1860 the Carters were the largest slave owners in Loudoun County with 133 enslaved men, women and children.
-Learn about their lives while walking with an Interpretive Guide.
+By 1860 the Carters were the largest enslavers in Loudoun County.
+133 enslaved men, women, and children were held in bondage at Oatlands and the Carter's smaller plantation, Bellefield, near Upperville.
+Learn about their lives during the time of slavery and after freedom came, while walking with an Interpretive Guide.
 This is an outdoor tour, please plan and dress appropriately for walking and the weather.

-- The Carriage House, which houses the gift shop and restrooms, is fully accessible.
+- The Carriage House Visitor Center, which houses the Museum Store and restrooms, is fully accessible.

 - The mansion is NOT wheelchair accessible as all entrances involve stairs; we encourage people to drop off their loved ones for whom mobility may be an issue as close to their tour site as possible, before parking in the main lot.

 - Smaller grade gravel/pebble pathways lead to the mansion and garden, which contains stairs and terraces.